 What is the typical profile of alumni at the College?

 Ali: There isn’t one!
 We have over 22 nationalities here and no one particular group dominates.
 The language of teaching is English so all students must be competent in this in order to access the courses.
-Students must be in their 16th years before the start of the term in September as we are post compulsory education in Spain.
+Students must be in their 16th year before the start of the term in September as we are post-compulsory education in Spain.

 Approximately what is the ratio of local pupils to non-Spanish pupils?
 How many nationalities do you currently have within the College?